 The West Virginia Envirothon program is an educational competition that aims to promote environmental literacy and encourage the development of practical skills related to natural resource management.

-It provides an opportunity for high school students across the state to come together and explore the diverse aspects of environmental conservation.
+opportunity for high school students across the state to come together and explore the diverse aspects of environmental conservation.

 Who Can Participate?